 Individual interviews will be scheduled for February 9-12, 2015.
-Individual interviews last one hour and will talk place between 10:00am and 4:00pm each day.
+Individual interviews last 45 minutes and will talk place between 10:00am and 4:00pm each day.
 During your appointment, you will be interviewed for all SHaRE student leadership positions for which you have applied.
 Please arrive at your interview location 10 minutes early.

 5. Submit Your Intent Form

 Candidates who are hired or receive alternate status will receive a link to an online intent form.
 You must complete the intent form to formally notify us that you accept or decline the offer by 5:00 pm on Wednesday, March 20, 2015.
 If you do not complete and submit the intent form by the deadline, you will have effectively declined the offer of employment or alternate status.

 Regardless of hire status, all applicants for the RA position may schedule a feedback meeting to review their candidacy in this process.
 This is an exciting and educational opportunity to learn more about how you were perceived and evaluated in the selection process to further help you in your future job search endeavors.
 Instructions for scheduling these meetings will be included in your outcome letter.